Annual Off Campus Trips

 In a boarding school environment students wake up at school, go to breakfast at school, and gather together as a school community each morning.
 Oak Hill Academy is more than an assemblage for academics; it is a community with a distinct flavor and a commitment to educating the whole being—body, mind, and soul.

-Off-campus activities are consistently offered through the year to promote social interaction, cultural exposure, and fun!
-In 2017-18, These trips range from movies, bowling, dinners, nail salons, plays, guest lecturers to an active community service spirit on campus that includes wide student participation in Lamb’s Table, The Backpack Ministry, reading with local elementary school students, Feed America, and Girls, Inc. just to name a few!
-Out of class academic offerings have also included a Speech and Debate Club, Social Issues Forum, Emerging Leaders Group, Youth Group, A-Team, A Sustainability Club, and an International Club.
-As the interests of the current student body emerge each year, additional clubs are regularly formed.
+Off-campus activities are offered consistently through the year to promote social interaction, cultural exposure, and fun!
+In 2017-18, these outings ranged from trips to movies, bowling, restaurants, coffee shops, nail salons, plays, and guest lecturers to an active community service spirit that sees wide student participation in the Lamb’s Table, the local Backpack Ministry, reading with local elementary school students, Feeding America, and Girls, Inc., just to name a few!

-We offer a full range of athletic outlets from formal teams such as Wrestling, Tennis, Soccer, Equestrian, Volleyball, and, of course, Basketball.
-Other physical activities offered include frequent hiking, biking, and water-related activities, along with our paintball club, ski club, and a variety of intramural sports including a surprising new addition last year – Curling!
+We offer a full range of athletic outlets from formal teams such as Wrestling, Tennis, Soccer, Equestrian, Volleyball, and, of course, Basketball, and informal team pursuits like flag football and 3-on-3 basketball.
+Other physical activities offered include hiking, biking, and water-related activities, along with our paintball club, ski club, fishing club and a variety of intramural sports including a surprising new addition last year – Curling!

-The Arts are Alive on The Hill!
-Students also find their passions outside of class with a very strong visual art program that exhibits locally, a music program that regularly produces music majors in college, and a vibrant theatre department.
+The Arts are alive on The Hill!
+Students also find their passions outside of class with a strong visual art program that exhibits locally, a music program that performs regularly, a Praise Band, and a vibrant theatre department.

 A DAY AT OHA

 The Academy day begins in homeroom.
 A few students are reminded to tie shoes or tuck in shirts.
-Almost all come into the assembly chattering and laughing, being adolescents.
+Almost all come into the assembly chattering and laughing.
 Quickly, through reminder and routine, students find their seats, sit up straight, and begin to become quiet.
-The day begins with prayer, followed by a devotion, then announcements by the teachers and principal.
+Mornings in homeroom begin with prayer, followed by a devotion, then announcements by the teachers and principal.
 A day has begun, almost always on a structured and positive note.

 The positive emphasis is carried into the classroom.
 A look into the rooms reveals teachers quizzing students, encouraging individuals to ask questions, and engaging in conversation.
-Small classroom size allows for personal interaction, which facilitates bonds between teachers and students.
-These bonds build trust that the teachers are not merely marking hours drawing paychecks, but are truly interested in the person sitting at a desk.
+Small classroom sizes allow for personal interaction, which facilitates bonds between teachers and students.
+These bonds build trust that the teachers are not merely marking hours, but are truly interested in the person sitting at a desk.

 Positive interaction also includes reinforcement of the structured discipline of the Academy.
-Teachers remind students to attend to their clothing.
+Teachers remind students to attend to their clothing and appearance.
 Students are instructed to take responsibility for their homework, their behavior, and their attitude.
 The benefits of discipline slowly and surely take root.

 Coupled with discipline is reward and accountability.
 Reward comes through praise for a job well done, the good will built between students and teachers, opportunities for trips “off hill,” and the self-rewards that come through maturity.
-Disadvantages accrued through misbehavior can include detention, 8th period with a teacher, room restriction, loss of privilege to go on trips, and other measures.
+Disadvantages accrued through misbehavior can include detention, “8th period” after school with a teacher, room restriction, loss of privilege to go on trips, and other measures.

-Wedged between the end of school and after school activities is a necessary stop at the Alumni Campus Store.
-The campus store serves as a welcoming venue for student interaction.
+Wedged between the end of the school day and after-school activities is a necessary stop at the Alumni Campus Store.
+The Campus Store serves as a welcoming venue for student interaction.
 With a wide covered porch, students stand and sit in groups for conversation, banter, and snacks.
-Inside, the store has pictures and signatures of alumni which surround students who can sit on stools at tall cafe tables.
-Representing a snapshot of the OHA community, the campus store is the revelatory heartbeat of the student body.
+Inside, the store has pictures and signatures of alumni which surround students sitting on stools at tall cafe tables.
+Representing a snapshot of the OHA community, the Campus Store is the revelatory heartbeat of the student body.